-Additionally, you’ll want to look at your Instagram engagement metrics to see how your own content has performed.
+Additionally, you’ll want to look at your Instagram engagement metrics to see how your own content has performed with each Instagram user.

-Instagram’s analytics tool, “Insights,” is the best place to determine which content is performing the best and where the engagement came from.
+Instagram’s analytics tool, “Insights,” is the best place to determine which content is performing the best with every Instagram user and where the engagement came from.
 You can get there by clicking on the Insights button underneath your posts.

-By cross-referencing your results and the top-performing content already on the platform, you’ll have a better idea of what works well and what doesn’t.
+By cross-referencing your results and the top-performing content already on the platform, you’ll have a better idea of what works well, such as which Instagram post connected beyond just one Instagram account, and what doesn’t.

 Use hashtags and geotags

 You might have noticed a minor conundrum: you need engagement for your posts to appear on the Explore page, but how do you generate engagement without being on the Explore page?
-The easiest way to go about this (beyond creating great content) is to use Instagram hashtags and geotags on your posts.
+The easiest way to go about this using your Instagram account (beyond creating great content) is to use Instagram hashtags and geotags on your posts.

 Hashtags are Instagram’s way of categorizing and organizing content.
 When people use them, it allows other users interested in similar content to find it in search results and on their home feed if they follow the hashtag.